sendgrid/docs/source/API_Reference/Web_API/mail.md

 ---
 layout: page
 weight: 0
-title: Mail
+title: v2 Mail Send
 seo:
-  title: Mail - Send Email Using HTTP - SendGrid Documentation | SendGrid
+  title: v2 Mail Send - Send Email Using HTTP - SendGrid Documentation | SendGrid
   override: true
   description: The v2 mail send endpoint allows you to send email through SendGrid using a POST request.
 Find documentation and examples on how to use the endpoint.
 navigation: